aws-samples/ecs-refarch-task-rebalancing/README.md

             print ("Updated the service ", service, "with new task definition")
 ~~~

-Now that we understand what the funtion is doing, let's deploy it!
+Now that we understand what the function is doing, let's deploy it!

 ### Deploy the Lambda Function